In the Dark (Selena Gomez song)

 "In the Dark" is a song by the American singer-songwriter Selena Gomez.
-It was released along with an accompanying music video on November 5, 2025 through SMG Music.
-The song coincided with the premiere of the second season of the Netflix series Nobody Wants This, in which Gomez appeared.
+It was released along with an accompanying music video on October 23, 2025, through SMG Music, under exclusive license to Interscope Records.
+The song coincided with the premiere of the second season of the Netflix series, Nobody Wants This.
 While tied to the series' release, the song was not written specifically for it.
-Instead, the track is believed to have originated from an unreleased project from the 2010s.
-It will be sent to Italian radio on November 14, 2025.
+It was sent to Italian radio station on November 14.

 "In the Dark" is an upbeat dance song exploring themes of devotion and emotional vulnerability.
 Its music video, directed by Luke Orlando, features minimalist visuals and retro-inspired imagery reminiscent of Gomez's Revival era.

-Background
+Background and release

-In November 2025, Gomez released the single "In the Dark" alongside its music video to accompany the second season the Netflix series Nobody Wants This.
+In November 2025, Gomez released the single "In the Dark" alongside its music video to accompany the second season of the Netflix series Nobody Wants This.
 Although initially associated with Nobody Wants This, "In the Dark" was not written for the show.
-Fans speculated that it originated from a scrapped 2010s album they referred to as Seven Heavens, which eventually evolved into her 2020 album Rare.
-Ahead of the release, Gomez shared behind-the-scenes footage from the video shoot, saying, "I'm not sure if anyone has heard of this really cool, popular show, Nobody Wants This, on Netflix.
+Ahead of the release, Gomez shared behind-the-scenes footage from the video shoot, saying: "I'm not sure if anyone has heard of this really cool, popular show, Nobody Wants This, on Netflix.
 I'm shooting a music video for my little part.
 I'm proud and happy, and we're bringing a vibe."
 In the clip, she is seen filming inside a photo studio, posing in multiple outfits and in front of colorful backdrops as a high-tech camera follows her.
 "We're making it really fun, edgy, and cool, which is what I envision the song to feel like", she added, calling it "probably the shortest video I've ever done."

 Series creator and executive producer Craig Foster told Rolling Stone that "In the Dark" captured "the universal feeling of fighting for your relationship even when everything feels uncertain", and explained that the song underscored a pivotal scene in the season finale.
 Simon Tikhman, CEO and co-founder of the Core Entertainment, added that Gomez had planned to release the track earlier but decided to reserve it for the series because of its personal significance.
-Following its release, Gomez posted a snippet of the track on Instagram with the caption, "'In The Dark' is out now.
-This is just a little nostalgia droplet and I hope you love it. 🖤".
-On her Instagram Stories, she shared several screenshots from the music video, noting that she "thought it would be fun to add a little Revival to it", referencing her 2015 album of the same name.
+Following its release, Gomez posted a snippet of the track on Instagram.
+On her Instagram Stories, she shared several screenshots from the music video, noting that she "thought it would be fun to add a little revival to it", referencing her 2015 album of the same name.